 OMG, time to artificially age this project.
 With sandpaper 🙂 If you’ve had a rough day, relieve some stress and DISTRESS your tray (to your liking of course)!

 Step 6 – Finishing Touches

 Alrighty!
 We are almost done.
-If you want to prevent scratching, you can add a coat of finishing wax.
-I'm OK with a few accidentally scratches so I skipped the wax.
+If you want to prevent scratching, you can add a coat of finishing wax to the paint (no need to go into the Mod Podge).
+I’m OK with a few accidentally scratches so I skipped the wax.
 With that said, we are done!

 With our coastal inspired decoupage tray complete, let’s decorate.

 You can put pretty much anything you want on it.
 I love starfish and braided rope, so I went with that!
 But the choice is yours!

 I love how my attempt to decorate a tray turned out (and hope you did too)!
 Gotta’ give a big, “Thank you!” to Amy for letting me share!
 I really enjoyed myself 🙂